QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/cloudformation-grain.md

 	"Version": "2012-10-17",
 	"Statement": [
 		{
 			"Sid": "BasicBucketOperations",  // Sid for the template-storage bucket.
-If all your temaplates are smaller than 50K, this can be ommitted.
+If all your temaplates are smaller than 50K, this can be omitted.
 			"Effect": "Allow",
 			"Action": [
 				"s3:PutObject",